survoai/humalect-docs/docs/05-Integrations/GitHub.md

 ---
 sidebar_position: 2
-title: 1.
-GitHub
+title: GitHub
 ---
-> ## This article covers
-> 1. What is GitHub
-> 2. GitHub Use Cases
-> 3. Connecting your GitHub Account

-**Humalect** provides GitLab as one of the source code provider integrations.
+**Humalect** provides GitHub as one of the source code provider integrations.

 ## What is GitHub?
 **Github** is a web-based platform for version control and collaboration on code projects.
 It allows multiple users to work on a single codebase and track changes made by each user.
 It also offers project management tools and integrates with CI/CD tools for automated deployment.